zsolt-nagy/jekyll-now/_posts/2015-3-8-Reducing-Boilerplate-in-Backbone.md

 Suppose that you are developing a platform game and you use models for storing data on your characters.
 Each character has the same properties:

 - x and y location coordinates,
-- vx and vx velocities,
+- vx and vy velocities,
 - collision detection with a surface.

 Unless our goal is to write a boring game, each character should move according to its own strategy.
-When animating a character, we have to update their position and speed in a method.
+When animating a character, we have to update its position and speed in a method.
 This method cannot be implemented in the character class because it depends on the strategy of the actual characters.

 ```javascript
 var CharacterAbstractModel = Backbone.Model.extend( {